Pulsar package API¶

 DataFrame after drop/impute/encode/dropna — row-aligned with graph nodes.

-The actual threshold used (resolved from ‘auto’ or the manual value).
+The actual construction threshold used (resolved from ‘auto’ or the manual value).

 - select_representatives(n_reps: int | None = None) list[BallMapper][source]¶